Heard You’ve Got A Little Problem Concerning Smokers’ Lips

 Present in cigarettes in an abundantly large amount, these key contents stain not only your lips but also your teeth and gums.
 Over time, your lips will begin to appear blackish-blue.

 Your skin cells release melanin when they sense heat and UV light from the sun.
 Now melanin is responsible for your skin colour.
 The more of it you have, the darker your skin is.
 So when the skin cells around your lips sense heat from the cigarette, they spring into action and release melanin.
-Although it’s just your skin’s way of protecting your body from the heat, the excess melanin ends up darkening the area.
+Although it’s just your skin’s way of protecting your body from the heat, the excess melanin ends up making the area dark.

 Lack of oxygen

-Although there are quite a few remedies to brighten up smoker’s lips, nothing works as effectively as quitting.
-A big shoutout to you if you’re trying to do so.
+Although there are quite a few remedies detailing how to lighten lips from smoking, nothing works as effectively as quitting.
+A big shout-out to you if you’re trying to do so.
 Here’s what you can do in the meanwhile.

-- Those fresh fruits and veggies are loaded with nutrients responsible for glowing skin.
+- Water helps a lot.
+The more you drink, the more nicotine toxins get flushed out from your body.
+Eat those fresh fruits and veggies loaded with nutrients that lighten the skin.
 We know you already know!
 But gorging on fruits and vegetables can help compensate for all the harm smoking does to your body.

 - Speak to your doctor about Vitamin C and Vitamin E supplements.
-These vitamins do a great job by speeding up the process of tissue renewal.
-In due course you will notice your stained lips appear brighter than before.
+These vitamins are the answer to how to get rid of black lips from smoking, as they speed up the process of tissue renewal.
+In due course, you will notice your dark lips appear brighter than before.

 - Use a lip scrub.
 There are a number of such products available in the market today.
 Choose one that best suits your skin type and apply away.
 At least twice a week for best results.

 - There are a couple of natural remedies you may try, too.
-Lemon (being a natural bleaching agent), can be used to correct stained lips.
+Lemon (being a natural bleaching agent) can be used for your lip-lightening treatment.
 You could also apply some almond oil (a natural skin lightener) over your lips before going to bed every night.

-Now the thing with these remedies is that they aren’t magical formulas that can transform dark lips overnight.
-If you’re looking for something that works a bit faster, fortunately there are non-surgical cosmetic procedures like kaya lipcraft available today. kaya lipcraft uses three key techniques to give you luscious lips: peels to gently exfoliate and replenish lips, advanced lasers to lighten them, and fillers to create contour and add volume.
-Over a series of sessions, you will be looking at brighter lips.
+Now the thing with these treatments is that they aren’t magical formulas that can transform dark lips overnight.
+If you’re looking for something that works a bit faster, fortunately, there are non-surgical cosmetic procedures like Kaya Lipcraft available today for smokers’ lips treatment.
+Kaya Lipcraft uses three key techniques to give you luscious lips: peels to gently exfoliate and replenish lips, advanced lasers to lighten them, and lip fillers to create contour and add volume.
+Over a series of sessions, you will be looking at brighter lips and say bye-bye to black lips due to smoking.

 No prizes for guessing the best remedy ever

 Quit!
 Or else you’ll have to make some tough choices down the line, one of them being between beautiful lips and the habit.
-Perhaps this should make the choice easier.
+Perhaps this should make the problem of choice easier.
 Dark lips and fine lines around the mouth are not the only outcomes.
 The habit gradually catches up with the rest of your appearance, giving you dark circles, puffy eyes, yellow teeth, thinner hair and fine lines.
 But it doesn’t stop there!
 And over time, no amount of nudging will work.
 So it all comes down to your choice.
+It is about time to regain your original lip colour.
 Will you or won’t you?